ricnyc/Harvard-OS161/README.md

 <li>Be able to properly synchronize different types of problems.</li>
 </ul>
 <p>Tips: 1, Implement the lock and CV first.
 2, Think about the deadlock cases</p>
-<p>Suggestion: Cat problem - using locks, Intersection problem - using semaphore</p>
+<p>Suggestions: Cat problem - using locks, Intersection problem - using semaphore</p>
 <h3>Assignment 2: System Calls and Processes</h3>
 <p>Objectives:</p>
 <ul>